mankek/Humanin/README.md

-This is a repository containing scripts and resources for a computational tool that takes a FASTA file containing the DNA sequence of the mitochondrial 16s gene, translates the sequence (using the EMBOSS Transeq tool) and identifies the most likely humanin motif in each reading frame of the translated peptide sequence, using a probability matrix formed from identified humanin sequences in a variety of species (more details below).
+This is a repository containing scripts and resources for a computational tool that takes a FASTA file containing the DNA sequence of the mitochondrial 16s gene, translates the sequence (using the EMBOSS Transeq tool) and identifies the most likely _Humanin_ motif in each reading frame of the translated peptide sequence, using a probability matrix formed from identified _Humanin_ sequences in a variety of species (more details below).

 #### Using the tool
 Required libraries are contained in the requirements.txt file